Perspective | You have the right to film police. Here’s how to do it effectively — and safely.

 Darnella Frazier, teen who filmed Floyd’s arrest, celebrates Chauvin’s guilty verdict: ‘Justice has been served’

 Choices you make in the moment about how to use your phone could shape the outcome of the encounter.
-The experts largely agreed that Frazier’s video was so effective because it told Floyd’s story, rather than became part of it.
+The experts largely agreed that Frazier’s video was so effective because it told Floyd’s story, rather than becoming a part of it.

 Here are five things you should know about how to most effectively — and safely — bear witness with your smartphone.